ASD-Blueprint/desktop.gov.au/program/resistance.md

 timeline:
 - title: New tool / system introduced
   actions: |
-    * Learn a new tool as been launched
+    * Learn a new tool as its been launched
     * Look at new tool / system
   pain_points: |
     None